alexholmes/blog/_posts/2012-08-16-full-jekyll-VM-setup.markdown

 This blog is a bunch of HTML created by [jekyll](https://github.com/mojombo/jekyll).
 I'm hosting it on a VM, and this post is the sequence of steps that I used to setup the blog on my VM from scratch.

-The instructions that follow were executed a CentOS 6 VM.
+The instructions that follow were executed on a CentOS 6 VM.

 ## Create a user and setup ssh